debrawolford/plant-swap/README.md

 Thanks to my mentor, Dick Vlaanderen for all of the guidance and for challenging me to improve my project with additional features.

+Thanks to the Slack community for peer reviewing my project and giving helpful feedback.

 [Back to Top](#table-of-contents)